skylarryan212-maker/llm-client-1/COST_TRACKING_IMPLEMENTATION.md

 ## Summary

 Comprehensive cost tracking is now implemented for:
-- ✅ All chat model completions (with flex pricing for free users)
+- âœ… All chat model completions (with flex pricing for free users)
-- ✅ Automatic title generation (GPT 5 Nano)
+- âœ… Automatic title generation (GPT 5 Nano)
-- ✅ Vector storage for uploaded files
+- âœ… Vector storage for uploaded files
-- ✅ Audio transcription (Whisper)
+- âœ… Audio transcription (Whisper)
-- ✅ Live cost display in UI
+- âœ… Live cost display in UI
-- ✅ Complete database logging with proper UUIDs
+- âœ… Complete database logging with proper UUIDs

 All API costs are tracked and displayed to users in real-time, providing full transparency and enabling usage-based billing or quota enforcement in the future.